MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 <details><summary id="in-flight-data-skew">In-flight data skew</summary>

-In-flight data skew is a variant of the aforementioned data skew issue.
-However, in this case, it's not the distribution of data on disk that is skewed.
-Instead, the nature of the distributed plan for particular filters or grouped data causes a `ShuffleMoveOperation` which produces a skewed output to be consumed downstream.
+In-flight data skew is a variant of the [data skew (stored)](#data-skew-stored) issue.
+But, it's not the distribution of data on disk that is skewed.
+The nature of the distributed plan for particular filters or grouped data causes a `ShuffleMoveOperation` type operation.
+This operation produces a skewed output to be consumed downstream.

 **Mitigations**

-- Change the order of your GROUP BY columns to lead with a higher cardinality column
+- Change the order of your `GROUP BY` columns to lead with a higher-cardinality column.
-- Create multi-column statistic if joins cover multiple columns
+- Create multi-column statistics if joins cover multiple columns.
-- Add query hint `OPTION(FORCE_ORDER)` to your query
+- Add query hint `OPTION(FORCE_ORDER)` to your query.
-- Refactoring the query
+- Refactor the query.

 </details>